Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/gen-ai-node.md

 !!! failure "Standard Error"

-    The error “Proper data needs to be provided in the LLM node” appears when the Model is not selected, the prompt details are not provided, or both.
+    When the Model is not selected, the prompt details are not provided, or both, the following error message is displayed: “Proper data needs to be provided in the LLM node”.

 ## Access the Output of the Gen AI Node